SwarajDangare/UR3_ERC_Maintenance_Stack/README.md

 ```

 ## Building
-This repository contains all the competition submitions.
+This repository contains all the competition submissions.

-To clone the repo, navigate to you root directory:
+To clone the repo, navigate to your root directory:
 ```sh
 cd
 ```